2025 Nursing Knowledge: Big Data Science Conference

 Dean, University of Minnesota School of Nursing

-8:30-9:30 Keynote: CONCERN EWS: Leveraging Nurse-Driven Data for Early Prediction and Scalable Implementation in Patient Care
+8:30-9:30 Keynote: The CONCERN Early Warning System: Leveraging Nurse-Driven Data for Early Prediction and Scalable Implementation in Patient Care

 Patricia C. Dykes, PhD, RN, FAAN, FACMI;